HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demoinstall.md

     3. Click to the **Add Member** button and add all four **pzndemousers** to the **wpsadmins** group.
     4. Click the **OK** button and ensure that the users are added to the group.

     !!!note
-        By default standard users don't have permissions to access the Personalization page.
-To simplify the demo make sure that all resources can be reviewed by each user.
-That can be tested at best, by adding all the users of the **pzndemousers** to the **wpsadmins** group.
+        By default standard users don't have permissions to access the Personalization page or resources.
+        Access to the demo and resources is, in the simple case, done by adding all the users of the **pzndemousers** to the **wpsadmins** group.

     **PZN demo users added to the wpsadmins group**
     ![Adding the PZN Demo users to the wpsadmins group](./images/pzndemo_users_wpsadmins_group.png)